Effective Gaussian Management for High-fidelity Scene Reconstruction: Approach

-Although Gaussian Surfels \cite{Dai2024GaussianSurfels} has shown amazing capability in reconstruction of appearance and geometry, it fails under highly coupled radiance conditions due to its discrete representation, as illustrated in Fig. \ref{fig:surfel_fault} (right).
-Inspired by \cite{yu2024gsdf} and \cite{wu2025deferredgs}, we provide Gaussian $ \mathcal{B}_{g} $ with an additional signed distance field (SDF) $ \mathcal{B}_{v} $ and integrate them through the confidence mechanism to produce a dual branch structure.
+Although GaussianSurfel \cite{Dai2024GaussianSurfels} has demonstrated the strong capability for joint appearance and geometry reconstruction, its discrete representation fails to handle strong view-dependent effects such as specular highlights, as illustrated in Fig.~\ref{fig:surfel_fault} (right).
+Motivated by \cite{yu2024gsdf, wu2025deferredgs}, we augment the Gaussian representation branch $\mathcal{B}_{g}$ with an auxiliary SDF-based implicit branch $\mathcal{B}_{v}$ and couple them via a confidence mechanism to form a dual-branch architecture.

-\textbf{Implementation of Confidence Mechanism.} Confidence of each branch is based on the quality of reconstruction.
-For $ \mathcal{B}_{g} $, each Gaussian is assigned an additional attribute $ \mathbf{f}^{g} \in \mathbb{R}^{1} $, which represents the level of significance of the current Gaussian during the training process.
-This attribute is then integrated into the differentiable rasterization \cite{kerbl3Dgaussians} to generate the rendered confidence map $ \mathbf{F}_{g} $ using Eq. \eqref{eq:gaussian_splatting}.
-In Branch $ \mathcal{B}_{v} $, we embed an additional confidence MLPs $ \Theta_{c} $ at the same level as the radiance MLPs $ \Theta_{r} $. $ \Theta_{c} $ has only half the parameters of the latter and accepts the same input.
-Thus, it outputs the confidence $ \mathbf{f}^{v} $ of the sample points, and then the pixel confidence $ \mathbf{F}_{v} $ is accumulated using Eq.~\eqref{eq:volume_rendering}.